NimaZeighami/design-patterns-notebook/README.md

 4. Code example in one of the popular programming languages (in this case Golang and TS) makes it easier to grasp the idea behind the pattern

+##  The 3 Types of Design Patterns

+Design patterns are sorted into three groups based on their main job, or purpose.
+Think of building a car:

+- Creational: How you get the parts (engine, wheels, seats).

+- Structural: How you bolt the parts together to form the car's body.

+- Behavioral: How the parts communicate (pressing the gas pedal makes the car go).

 # The Signs ( Code SMELLS)